 Roger W. Robinson, Jr.

-is a Professor at the Public Policy School of Hokkaido University.
+Kazuto Suzuki is a Professor at the Public Policy School of Hokkaido University.
 Before moving to the current post, Dr. Suzuki worked for the Panel of Experts on Iran sanctions at the United Nations from 2013 to 2015 and at the University of Tsukuba from 2000 to 2008.
-As an expert of space policy, he is a member of Space Security Working Group at Committee of National Space Policy of Japan, and has worked as an advisor for the Space Development Committee of Liberal Democratic Party of Japan and as a Senior Policy Researcher for the Japan Aerospace Exploration Agency (JAXA).
+As an expert of space policy, he is a member of the Space Industry Sub-Committee and Space Security Working Group at the Committee of National Space Policy of Japan, and has worked as an advisor for the Space Development Committee of the Liberal Democratic Party of Japan and as a Senior Policy Researcher for the Japan Aerospace Exploration Agency (JAXA).
 Dr. Suzuki also has been closely involved in the development of the Japanese space decision-making process, including the establishment of the Basic Law for Space Activities of 2008 and the Mid-term Plan for Space Activities of 2009.
-He graduated from the Department of International Relations, Ritsumeikan University, and received Ph.D. from Sussex European Institute, University of Sussex
+He graduated from the Department of International Relations, Ritsumeikan University, and received his Ph.D. from the Sussex European Institute, University of Sussex.